 Found in the archives, whilst selecting some postcards for the family collection.

-I remember well that day.
+I remember that day well.
 It was springtime.
 We were taking the very second walk to a place that meanwhile became one of my few usual places to return to.

 I guess these tiny silhouettes are the first thought as tiny by comparison to their context – kept as simple as possible.
 Between those and the initiation of the project itself, some time past.
 As they say: there’s a time for every seed, I believe these two shots were that seed.